AzrReen/book-community-app/README.md

 ## UI Mockup
 ## Architecture / Technical Design
 Biblioo is developed as a hybrid mobile application using Flutter, following a client–backend architecture with Firebase as the backend-as-a-service (BaaS).
-The architecture is designed to separate concerns between the user interface, application logic, and data services to ensure maintainability and scalability.
+The architecture is designed to separate concerns between the user interface, application logic, and data services to ensure maintainability and scalability. <br>
-Application Architecture
 The application is structured into three main layers:
 1. Presentation Layer (UI Layer)
 This layer handles all user-facing components and interactions.
 It consists of Flutter widgets that represent screens such as authentication, marketplace listings, book details, community feed, and chat screens. <br>